Strength in Unity – Moving Forward with Purpose, Prosperity, Power and Progress

 City Hall Lit in Pan-African Colors

-From Jan.
-20 to 31, and throughout February, City Hall will be illuminated in black, green and red in honor of African Heritage Month.
+Throughout February, City Hall will be illuminated in black, green and red in honor of African Heritage Month.

 Other Events:

-• the Pan-African flag will be displayed at both the Burnside and Ragged Lake Transit Centres, as the weather permits, in honor of African Heritage Month.
+• The Pan-African flag will be displayed at both the Burnside and Ragged Lake Transit Centres, as the weather permits, in honor of African Heritage Month.

-• explore the African Heritage Month virtual portal, featuring programs that celebrate the African Nova Scotian community https://ahm.halifaxpubliclibraries.ca.
+• Explore the African Heritage Month virtual portal, featuring programs that celebrate the African Nova Scotian community https://ahm.halifaxpubliclibraries.ca.